Generalized hybrid momentum maps and reduction by symmetries of forced mechanical systems with inelastic collisions: Introduction

 \section{Introduction}

 Hybrid systems are dynamical systems with continuous-time and discrete-time components on its dynamics.
-This class of dynamical systems are capable of modelling several physical systems, such as multiple UAV (unmanned aerial vehicles) systems \cite{lee_geometric_2013} and legged robots \cite{westervelt_feedback_2018}, among many others \cite{goebel_rafal_hybrid_2012}, \cite{schaft_introduction_2000}.
+This class of dynamical systems are capable of modelling several physical systems, such as multiple UAV (unmanned aerial vehicles) systems \cite{lee_geometric_2013} and legged robots \cite{westervelt_feedback_2018}, among many others \cite{goebel_hybrid_2012,van_der_schaft_introduction_2000}.
 Simple hybrid systems are a class of hybrid systems introduced in \cite{johnson_simple_1994}, denoted as such because of their simple structure.
 A simple hybrid system is characterized by a tuple $\mathscr{H}=(D, X, S, \Delta)$, where $D$ is a smooth manifold, $X$ is a smooth vector field on $D$, $S$ is an embedded submanifold of $D$ with co-dimension $1$, and $\Delta:S\to D$ is a smooth embedding.
-This type of hybrid system has been mainly employed for the understanding of locomotion gaits in bipeds and insects \cite{ames_geometric_2007}, \cite{holmes_dynamics_2006}, \cite{westervelt_feedback_2018}.
-In the situation where the vector field $X$ is associated with a mechanical system (Lagrangian or Hamiltonian), alternative approaches for mechanical systems with nonholonomic and unilateral constraints have been considered in \cite{clark_bouncing_2019}, \cite{cortes_mechanical_2001}, \cite{cortes_hamiltonian_2006}, \cite{ibort_mechanical_1997}, \cite{ibort_geometric_2001}.
+This type of hybrid system has been mainly employed for the understanding of locomotion gaits in bipeds and insects \cite{ames_geometric_2007,holmes_dynamics_2006,westervelt_feedback_2018}.
+In the situation where the vector field $X$ is associated with a mechanical system (Lagrangian or Hamiltonian), alternative approaches for mechanical systems with nonholonomic and unilateral constraints have been considered in \cite{clark_bouncing_2019,cortes_mechanical_2001,cortes_hamiltonian_2006,ibort_mechanical_1997,ibort_geometric_2001}.

 The reduction of mechanical systems with symmetries plays a fundamental role in understanding the many important and interesting properties of these systems.
-Given a Hamiltonian on a symplectic manifold on which a Lie group acts symplectically, Marsden-Weinstein Reduction Theorem \cite{marsden_reduction_1974} states that under certain conditions one can reduce the phase space to another symplectic manifold by ``dividing out'' by the symmetries.
+Given a Hamiltonian on a symplectic manifold on which a Lie group acts {in a Hamiltonian manner (i.e., the infinitesimal generators are Hamiltonian vector fields)}, the Marsden--Weinstein--Meyer Reduction Theorem \cite{marsden_reduction_1974,meyer_symmetries_1973} states that under certain conditions one can reduce the phase space to another symplectic manifold by ``dividing out'' by the symmetries.
 In addition, the trajectories of the Hamiltonian on the original phase space determine the corresponding trajectories on the reduced space.